Cadco25/LAC_NC_TN/README.md

 This repository contains pre-processed data sets and code scripts to reproduce the purely spatial cluster analyses and predictor investigations that are described in the manuscript.
 Because of concerns regarding the privacy of study subjects, the annual data for the space-time cluster investigation is not provided.
 Please read this entire README file for details on the data and code, and how to use it.

+# Ethics Approval

+This study was approved by the University of Tennessee, Knoxville Institutional Review Board (UTK IRB-22-07079-XP) and the Tennessee Department of Health Institutional Review Board (TDH IRB 2021-0314).
+Data provided here is de-identified and aggregated (both temporally and spatially) to protect the privacy of individuals included in the study, in concordance with IRB and Data Use Agreements.

 # Project directories and using `renv`

 This project uses the R package `renv` package to create a reproducible environment for analyses in R, including the automatic installation of packages at the developmental stage used during the original analysis.